2008 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Survival Distribution

 Philadelphia Mint struck varying quantities of each 2008 state quarter.
-Oklahoma received the smallest mintage at 222 million coins, while Hawaii topped the list at 254 million.
-This 32-million difference between the lowest and highest marks a noticeable gap within the year’s releases.
+Oklahoma received the smallest mintage at 222 million coins, while Hawaii topped the list at 254 million — a 32-million gap within the same year’s releases.

 Also Read: America The Beautiful Quarters Value (2010-2021)